 How to prepare for hip surgery physically

-As in everyday life, you should try to maintain a healthy lifestyle in the run-up to your hip joint replacement surgery.
+As in everyday life, you should try to maintain a healthy lifestyle when preparing for your hip replacement surgery.
 Being fit and healthy plays an important part in your recovery and can help a full and swift return to your normal daily life.
 The following tips will all help you physically prepare for your surgery.

 We know the thought of exercise may be daunting when you are feeling stiffness or pain.
 But starting to strengthen the muscles around your affected hip before your surgery can help your rehabilitation.
 Ask your surgeon or physiotherapist for some safe exercises to try.